Hans Globke: Bertelsmann

 In 1961 the civil activist Reinhard Strecker wrote, Hans Globke – File Extracts, documents based on Strecker's research in Polish and Czech archives, which was published by the Bertelsmann affiliate Rütten & Loening.
-The book consisted of a collection of legal files, images and newspaper reports that had been colleted by Strecker from Nazi archives.
-The collection proved that Globke had helped to draft several anti-semitic laws during the early 1930's, years before Adolf Hitler had come to power had later become one of Eichmann's most important functionaries.
+The book consisted of a collection of legal files, images and newspaper reports that had been collected by Strecker from Nazi archives.
+The collection proved that Globke had helped to draft several anti-semitic laws during the early 1930s, years before Adolf Hitler had come to power and had later become one of Eichmann's most important functionaries.
 During his trial, Eichmann was given the book by his lawyer Robert Servatius and had written 40 pages of commentaries on 15 December 1961 that detailed his relationship to himself and tried to prove that Globke had more authority than he did while downplaying his role.

+Since January 2021, a historical copy of the original edition from Rütten & Loening Verlag, Hamburg, has been available online under the title Dr. Hans Globke.
+File extracts, documents.
+Edited by Reinhard-M. Strecker.
+It is part of the new dossier Desk Criminal Globke (Schreibtischtäter Globk), which the internet based open-knowledge charity FragDenStaat published on 22 January 2021.
+The dossier on the Nazi past of the head of the Chancellery also includes Globke's two-volume personnel file as well as his salary file from the Federal Archives, which FragDenStaat says it is making publicly available for the first time.

 The naming of Globke by Eichmann was highly undesirable for the West German Government.
 Globke attempted to block further publication of the book in court with an interim injunction.
 The BND, under the leadership of Gehlen, spent 50,000 marks trying to take the book off the market.
 When a court then discovered two minor mistakes (the publisher had caused one of them by abbreviation), it imposed a restraining order and Bertelsmann came to the decision to cancel the new edition of the book.
 The government is thought by historians to have threatened Bertelsmann by informing them that no official agency would have acquired any book from the publisher again.